NethServer/docs/administrator-manual/en/webtop5.rst

 Use the personal Cloud to send and receive documents
 ====================================================

-Cloud module allows you to send and receive documents throug web links.
+Cloud module allows you to send and receive documents through web links.

 .. note::